 Travel Restrictions and Regulations in China

 Quarantines are enforced at the neighborhood level, and procedure can vary by neighborhood.
-Those under quarantine will most likely be monitored by local authorities.
+Those under quarantine will most likely be monitored by local authorities, and you may be required to install tracking software on your phone.
 Food delivery, mail, and garbage services will still be available to those in quarantine.

 U.S. Government Advisories